graphql-devise/graphql_devise/README.md

 Keep in mind that if your app uses multiple locales, you should set the `I18n.locale` accordingly.
 You can learn how to do this [here](https://guides.rubyonrails.org/i18n.html).

 ### Authenticating Controller Actions
-Just like with Devise or DTA, you will need to authenticate users in your controllers.
+When mounting the operation is in you own schema instead of a dedicated one, you will need to authenticate users in your controllers, just like in DTA.
+There are 2 alternatives to accomplish this.
-For this you have two alternatives.

 #### Authenticate Before Reaching Your GQL Schema
-For this you need to call `authenticate_<model>!` in a before_action hook of your controller.
+For this you will need to call `authenticate_<model>!` in a `before_action` controller hook.
 In our example our model is `User`, so it would look like this:
 ```ruby
 # app/controllers/my_controller.rb